skylabrooks/FinishOutNow/docs/01_Getting_Started/03_SALES_REP_GUIDE.md

 **What They're Really Asking:** Is there a catch?

 **Your Answer:**
 *"The only 'catch' is that you have to actually reach out to the leads.
-FinishOutNow finds them, verifies them, and scores them.
+Early BookS finds them, verifies them, and scores them.
 But closing is up to you.
 That said, because you're reaching out first, your odds are way better than if you waited weeks.
 Plus, 2-week trial.
 If it's not working, you know after 2 weeks.
 No commitment."*

 ---